tpm2-software/tpm2-tools/man/tpm2_import.1.md

     * aes - AES 128 key.
     * rsa - RSA 2048 key.

+  * **-g**, **--halg**=_ALGORITHM_:
+    The hash algorithm for generating the objects name.
+This is optional and defaults to sha256 when not specified.
+Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
+    Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.

   * **-k**, **--input-key-file**=_FILE_:
     Specifies the filename of symmetric key (128 bit data) to be imported.
 OR, Specifies the filename for the RSA2K private key file in PEM and PKCS#1